hwipl/pnetctl/README.md

 Running pnetctl without command line argument prints all devices and their pnetids found on your system.
-Command line arguments can be used to add, remove, and flush pnetids as well as turning on verbose mode.
+Command line arguments can be used to add, remove, flush, and get pnetids as well as turning on verbose mode.

 ## Output